MrSpoony/CLI-chess/README.md

 ## Controls
 You control the game within your console.
 You and your friend move your pieces with inputs in the format a1a2

+Write commands to see all the available commands

 ## TODO
 ### Definetly wanting to add
 * Remis
+* Undo moves
 ### What else I would like to add if I would have the time
 * Better Commands (grep moves of specific piece)
 * Multiplayer